itacentury/CenturyPackageBO1/README.md

 Unlock all / Level 50 options only works when you are alone in the game.
 For whatever reason it doesn't work if someone is in your game.
+It also only works for the Host obviously.
+Therefore the SubMenu "Account" is only visible to the Host.